 - CamelBak Water Bottle to carry on hiking trips or day tours

 - Dry bag to put your valuables in for when you go kayaking

 - Good, warm hiking shoes

 - Warm jacket if you’re visiting in winter

 - Winter hat

 For the cities: People are dressed simply but smartly.
 The locals have an effortlessly chic style of dressing while their outfits always being practical and functional.

-While Icelandic is the official language, and can sound strangely confusing to non-speakers, tourists have no problems in Iceland.
+While Icelandic is the official language and trying to pronounce names correctly can leave non-speakers scratching their heads, tourists have no problems in Iceland.
 Everyone speaks English and it’s a breeze to communicate everywhere in the country.